Unforgettable Georgia and Civil Rights experiences for visiting fan groups, alumni associations, corporate teams, and families.

 Tuskegee University – visit the historic HBCU campus

-Booker T. Washington statue
+Booker T. Washington statue and home

 George Washington Carver Museum – innovations in agriculture including peanuts and soybeans